gd32/covid_sn_app/README.md

 # Visualizing Network Interventions for Controlling the Spread of COVID-19

-This app is a companion to our research article **Network Interventions for Managing the COVID-19 Pandemic and Sustaining Economy**, currently under review.
-The goal of this app is to provide readers of the article and other interested individuals with an animated visualization of the way an infection spreads through a simulated social network and how our proposed interventions can limit that spread.
+This app is a companion to our research article **Network Interventions for Managing the COVID-19 Pandemic and Sustaining Economy**, in print in the Proceedings of the National Academy of Science (PNAS).
+The app demonstrates the efficacy of the "dividing groups" strategy and the "balancing groups" strategy described in our article using network-based visualizations and accompanying graphs.

-Under the Simulation tab is a microsimulation similar to those we ran for our research article and a corresponding social network visualization.

-The remaining 3 tabs (new cases, dynamics, and network ties) are animated versions of the figures we presented in our article.
+Under the **Simulation** tab, users can modify the network size, infection rate, and intervention type and view the progression of an infectious disease through the generated social network.
+Disease and network metrics are presented on the graph.
+Network size and other population parameters have been limited for memory purposes.

 The app is best viewed on a laptop or desktop at 1920 x 1080 resolution.
-You can find the app [here.]( https://gdewey.shinyapps.io/covid_sn/)
+You can find the app [here.](link to be inserted once URL is finalized)

 ## Version History

+### Version 1.0
+- First version based on accepted manuscript.
+- Microsimulation updated to use accepted version of code.

 ### Version 0.1
 - Initial release